Video Link: https://vimeo.com/475314232

 So Who is Right?
 Does Soy Really Lower Testosterone?

-To discover the truth, let’s take an objective approach and look at the research.
-To begin, we need to define soy, and why it is such a common food that can show up as an added ingredient in a broad range of foods.
-Then we will take a look at both sides of the equation and present sufficient evidence to allow you to make up your mind concerning soy.
+To discover the truth, let’s approach objectively and examine the research.
+To begin, we need to define soy and why it is a typical food that can be added to a broad range of foods.
+Then we will look at both sides of the equation and present sufficient evidence to allow you to decide on soy.

 What is Soy?

 Soy protein is one of the most profusely eaten foods across the globe.
-Soybeans are legumes that come from East Asia and are used worldwide in a broad range of products.
-Many products add soy as an ingredient- tofu, soy milk, soups, meat substitutes, soybean oil, soy lecithin, textured vegetable protein (TVP) and hydrolyzed vegetable protein (HVP) are all examples.
+Soybeans are legumes from East Asia used worldwide in various products.
+Many products add soy as an ingredient- tofu, soy milk, soups, meat substitutes, soybean oil, soy lecithin, textured vegetable protein (TVP), and hydrolyzed vegetable protein (HVP) are all examples.

-The result is that soy appears in many products such as Asian cuisine, vegetable gum, cereals, and cookies.
+Soy appears in many products, such as Asian cuisine, vegetable gum, cereals, and cookies.
 Physical fitness fanatics may even discover it hiding in protein bars, canned tuna, and low-fat peanut butter.

 Why is it Such a Common Food?